evanatyourservice/llm-jax/README.md

 See configs.py for other settings and all hyperparameters.

-The research for this repo is made possible by [Google's TRC program](https://sites.research.google/trc/about/).
+This repo is made possible by [Google's TRC program](https://sites.research.google/trc/about/).

 Started with [this repo, credit to @jenkspt](https://github.com/jenkspt/gpt-jax).
 Also pulled some tools from [big_vision](https://github.com/google-research/big_vision) to add FSDP sharding.

+Shoutout to @Grad62304977 for sharing model tips to improve training stability.

 ## Install